-What you must pay when you get Services that are covered for you these services Podiatry services Covered services include: \$20 copay for each Medicare-Diagnosis and the medical or surgical treatment of covered podiatry visit. injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs Prostate cancer screening exams For men age 50 and older, covered services include the There is no coinsurance, copayment, following - once every 12 months: or deductible for an annual PSA test Digital rectal exam or annual digital rectal exam.
-Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a Prosthetic devices: body part or function.
-These include, but are not 20% of the total cost for Medicarelimited to: colostomy bags and supplies directly related covered items. to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including Related medical supplies: a surgical brassiere after a mastectomy).
-Includes 20% of the total cost for Medicarecertain supplies related to prosthetic devices, and repair covered supplies. and/or replacement of prosthetic devices.
+or deductible for an annual PSA test or annual digital rectal exam.

+Prosthetic devices and related supplies

+Devices (other than dental) that replace all or part of a body part or function.
+These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.

+Prosthetic devices:

+20% of the total cost for Medicarecovered items.

+Related medical supplies:

+20% of the total cost for Medicarecovered supplies.

-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation \$20 copay for each Medicareare covered for members who have moderate to very covered pulmonary rehab service. severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-Remote access technologies Members have the option to receive medical \$0 copay for remote access consultations with board certified licensed physicians technology services through Teladoc. through either phone or web-based video.
+Pulmonary rehabilitation services

+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

+\$20 copay for each Medicarecovered pulmonary rehab service.

+Remote access technologies

+Members have the option to receive medical consultations with board certified licensed physicians through either phone or web-based video.
 Physicians can diagnose common health issues, recommend therapy, and if necessary and appropriate, write non DEA controlled prescriptions.
-This benefit is designed members should not use this benefit if they are experiencing a medical emergency.
+This benefit is designed to handle non-emergent medical problems and members should not use this benefit if they are experiencing a medical emergency.
 Common health issues that can be diagnosed and treated include sinus problems, respiratory infections, allergies, urinary tract infection, pink eye, common cold and flu symptoms, and many other non-emergency illnesses.
 To access services, members must register online or over the phone and provide their basic medical history.
 Once registered, members may see the first available physician or schedule an appointment for a later time.
 Appointments are available 24 hours a day; 365 days per year with no referral or prior authorization required.
 Members may access services by phone (smartphone not required), computer, or tablet for their appointment.